 They have 3 tariffs, all offering the same 150 courses and separated by the number of devices you wish to use.

 The single device tariff is $15/m billed yearly at $180, for two devices it’s $240, and for six devices it’s $276 (2022).

 I am sure that many people will get a great deal of pleasure taking these classes and I’m also pretty sure that beginners will be jumping into the deep end.
 Masterclass courses are more suited to students with some experience of the subjects on offer.

 This might be crunch time.
 It’s all very well telling you what Skillshare can and can’t do for you, but let’s cut to the chase, are they trustworthy?

 This is the verdict on Trustpilot.

-Well, the good news is that 66% are very happy with their purchase.
-The bad news is that 31% are not happy at all.
+Well, the good news is that 62% are very happy with their purchase, and 2% are in the middle.
+The bad news is that 36% are not happy at all.
 A quick scan through the complaints and a number of repeat issues recur.

 Some of the comments are scathing, some because of customer service, some because the courses were not up to scratch, but mainly because customers were charged for a year’s membership after canceling their free trial.
 That is pretty damning.